melezhik/outthentic-dsl/README.md

 * If at least _one line_ in a text matches the check expression - _this check_ is considered as successful.

-* If you use _capturing_ regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing.
+* If you use _capturing_ regex expressions, parser  _accumulates_ all captured data to make it possible further processing.

 Example: